Don’t Believe Your Eyes (or Ears): The Weaponization of Artificial Intelligence, Machine Learning, and Deepfakes

 Adversaries will soon weaponize artificial intelligence, machine learning, and deepfakes to threaten American national interests.
 Scenarios like the fictitious one described at the beginning of this article are not far off.
 A full-court press — leveraging the best assets from all agencies, national laboratories, and private industry — is necessary to face the challenge.
 This requires a permanent task force headed by the Department of Defense, that pulls technical knowledge from the cyber, psychological operations, and information operation communities within each individual uniform service with the authority to conduct both attributed and non-attributed counter influence across the full spectrum of communications.
 Mandatory liaisons and engagement with the intelligence community, State Department, and national laboratories are required to ensure information is shared and exchanged so that the U.S. stays at the forefront of machine learning.

-Joe Littell is an U.S. Army Officer and a graduate student in Data Science at Duke University.
+Joe Littell is an U.S. Army Officer and a graduate student in the Masters of Interdisciplinary Data Science (MIDS) program at Duke University.
 He is a combat veteran of Iraq and Afghanistan with expertise in information operations and machine learning.
 He has served in multiple positions across U.S. Army Special Operation Command and the intelligence community.